Pentagon reverses itself, calls deadly Kabul strike an error

 For days after the Aug.
 29 strike, Pentagon officials asserted that it had been conducted correctly, despite 10 civilians being killed, including seven children.
 News organizations later raised doubts about that version of events, reporting that the driver of the targeted vehicle was a longtime employee at an American humanitarian organization and citing an absence of evidence to support the Pentagon’s assertion that the vehicle contained explosives.

-McKenzie said the vehicle was struck “in the earnest belief” that it posed an imminent threat.
+McKenzie, who oversaw U.S. military operations in Afghanistan, including a final evacuation of U.S. forces and more than 120,000 civilians from Kabul airport, expressed his condolences to the family and friends of those killed.

 “I am now convinced that as many as 10 civilians, including up to seven children, were tragically killed in that strike,” McKenzie said.
-“Moreover, we now assess that it is unlikely that the vehicle and those who died were associated with ISIS-K, or a direct threat to U.S. forces,” he added, referring to the Islamic State group’s Afghanistan affiliate.
+“Moreover, we now assess that it is unlikely that the vehicle and those who died were associated with ISIS-K or were a direct threat to U.S. forces,” he added, referring to the Islamic State group’s Afghanistan affiliate.

-McKenzie apologized for the mistake and said the United States is considering making reparation payments to the family of the victims.
+Defense Secretary Lloyd Austin, in a written statement, apologized for what he called “a horrible mistake.”

+“We now know that there was no connection” between the driver of the vehicle and the Islamic State group, and that the driver’s activities that day were “completely harmless and not at all related to the imminent threat we believed we faced,” Austin said.

 Gen. Mark Milley, chairman of the Joint Chiefs of Staff, told reporters two days after the attack that it appeared to have been a “righteous” strike and that at least one of the people killed was a “facilitator” for the Islamic State group’s Afghanistan affiliate, which had killed 169 Afghan civilians and 13 American service members in a suicide bombing on Aug.
 26 at the Kabul airport.

-After McKenzie’s remarks, Milley expressed regret.
+After McKenzie’s remarks on Friday, Milley expressed regret.

 “This is a horrible tragedy of war and it’s heart wrenching,” Milley told reporters traveling with him in Europe.
 “We are committed to being fully transparent about this incident.”